harshamalvishwajith/harshamalvishwajith/README.md

 </div>

-### 💡 Open to Collaborate!
+### 💼 Open to Work!

-- 🔭 I'm currently working on Full-Stack Developing
+- 🔭 I'm currently seeking opportunities in Full-Stack Development
-- 👯 Looking to collaborate on open-source projects
+- 👯 Looking to collaborate on exciting projects
-- 💬 Ask me about Full-Stack Developing
+- 💬 Ask me about Full-Stack Development and Software Engineering
-- 📫 How to reach me: [Whatsapp](https://wa.me/94766583229)
+- 📫 How to reach me: [WhatsApp](https://wa.me/94766583229)

 ---
 ⭐️ From [it22219916](https://github.com/it22219916)